-Through analyzing the results we have gained throughout the past 30 years we realized the requirement of the new development approach to have an Unabridged Development of the target families.
-To reach the Vision of SAPSRI it is essential to develop the capacity of the Marginalized and unprivileged social groups in villages.
+Through analyzing the results we have gained throughout the past 30 years, we realized the requirement of a new development approach to have an Unabridged Development of the target families.
+To reach the Vision of SAP SRI it is essential to develop the capacity of the Marginalized and unprivileged social groups in villages.

-Although SAPSRI has improved their income through SMED programme an Unabridged Development could not have en achieved in all families involved.
-As the traditional approaches could not achieve the expected outcome of the development attempts now we are in searching of a better approach for developing these marginalized and unprivileged groups.
-Having conducted many reaches and experiments now we are introducing a Holistic Development Approach which is based on 4 P s such as Participation, Public, Private and Ppeople.
+Although SAP SRI has improved their income through SMED programme an Unabridged Development could not have been achieved in all families involved.
+As the traditional approaches could not achieve the expected outcome of the development attempts now we are in search of a better approach for developing these marginalized and unprivileged groups.
+Having conducted many reaches and experiments now we are introducing a Holistic Development Approach which is based on 4 P s such as Participation, Public, private and people.

-We selected a model village in Ratnepura District in Embilipitiya Divisional Secretariat division which is called “Therunnaama” to be developed practicing this new approach.
-The following steps have been followed so-far and proceeding successfully.
+We selected a model village “Therunnaansegama”, in Embilipitiya Divisional Secretariat in Ratnepura District, to be developed practicing this new approach.
+The following steps have been taken so-far and proceeding successfully.

 - We developed criteria to measure the development of each family taking into consideration the Sustainable Development Goals introduced by UNDP.